oracle/weblogic-kubernetes-operator/site/name-changes.md

 ### Generated YAML Files for Operators and Domains

-The create scripts generate a number of yaml files that are used to configure the corresponding Kubernetes artifacts for the operator and the domains.
+The create scripts generate a number of YAML files that are used to configure the corresponding Kubernetes artifacts for the operator and the domains.
-Normally, customers do not use these yaml files.
+Normally, customers do not use these YAML files.
 However, customers can look at them.
 They can also change the operator and domain configuration by editing these files and reapplying them.

 #### Directory for the Generated YAML Files